Global Navigation

 IRC (Internet Relay Chat)

-Internet Chat is probably the fastest way to receive answers to most common beginner questions.
-Please visit the link to learn more about it, and see where it is best to ask, what to avoid doing and what to expect.
+Internet Relay Chat is probably the fastest way to receive answers to most common beginner questions.
+Please visit the link to learn more about it, and see where it is best to ask, what to avoid doing, and what to expect.

 Mailing Lists